West Russian Volunteer Army: Confrontation with the governments of Latvia and Lithuania

 The political situation in the Baltic region continued to deteriorate.
 A new government in Lithuania refused to allow White Russians to pass troops through and establish a military base.
-After initially supporting the White Russians the Weimar government, under pressure from the Entente, banned the transfer of German soldiers to the Russians and ordered the Reichswehr to block the East Prussian border to block Freikorps's supplies.
+After initially supporting the White Russians the Weimar government, under pressure from the Entente, banned the transfer of German soldiers to the Russians and ordered the Reichswehr to block the East Prussian border to block the Freikorps's supplies.
 General von der Goltz was finally recalled on October 4.

 In this circumstances Bermondt-Avalov launched an offensive using the Freikorps in an attempt to force the Republic of Latvia to negotiate.
-With the support of British naval artillery and Estonian armoured train, a Latvian counter-offensive followed in November, which forced Bermondt's army to withdraw.
+With the support of British naval artillery and an Estonian armoured train, a Latvian counter-offensive followed in November, which forced Bermondt's army to withdraw.
 Mitau was also lost in loss-making fights.

 In October 1919, the West Russian Volunteer Army attacked the newly independent states of Lithuania and Latvia, to which Germany had granted independence.
 It briefly occupied the west bank of the Daugava in Riga and the government of Kārlis Ulmanis had to request military assistance from Lithuania and Estonia.
 The Estonians sent two armoured trains to aid the Latvians while the Lithuanians were engaged in battles with the Bolsheviks and could only issue diplomatic protests.
 The Latvians also received assistance from the guns of a British Royal Navy destroyer, HMS Vanoc, in Riga harbour.

-In October and November 1919, the WRVA occupied most of the Latvian territory on the Daugava's left bank, while also occupying the Lithuanian towns of Biržai, Radviliškis, Šiauliai, Raseiniai, Jurbarkas, Linkuva, and more towns,attacking the population and looting in the process.
+In October and November 1919, the WRVA occupied most of the Latvian territory on the Daugava's left bank, while also occupying the Lithuanian towns of Biržai, Radviliškis, Šiauliai, Raseiniai, Jurbarkas, Linkuva, and more towns, attacking the population and looting in the process.
 The threat posed by the Bermontians was such that the Lithuanian government had to withdraw part of the military units fighting against the Red Army to fight against them.

 In November, the Latvian army managed to drive the Bermondt-Avalov forces into Lithuanian territory.
 On 11 November 1919, the WRVA were defeated by the Latvian army near Riga.
 Jelgava was also lost.
 On 18 November 1919, Germany announced that it was officially taking the WRVA under its protection.
 Finally, the WRVA suffered heavy defeats by the Lithuanian Army in the Battle of Radviliškis on November 21–22, but a further Lithuanian attack was stopped at the request of the Entente.

 Upon defeat Bermondt-Avalov fled to Memel.
-The German Freikorps were handed over to the German Lieutenant General von Eberhardt, successor of the Goltz as commander of the VI Reserve Corps in Allenstein.
-After the involvement of the Entente military mission, General Eberhardt was able to organize evacuation of the remaining German Freikorps via Lithuania to East Prussia.
+The German Freikorps were handed over to the German Lieutenant General Walter von Eberhardt, successor to Goltz as commander of the VI Reserve Corps in Allenstein.
+With the involvement of the Entente military mission, General Eberhardt was able to organize evacuation of the remaining German Freikorps via Lithuania to East Prussia.
 The last WRVA units withdrew to Germany from Latvia and Lithuania on 1 and 15 December 1919, respectively.